tisho/Switch.framerfx/README.md

 import { useSwitch } from "@framer/tishogeorgiev.switch/code"
 ```

+**Note on Framer Web**: Sometimes Web will throw an error in the in-app preview saying it can't find `useSwitch`.
+This is because it hasn't had time to reload all of its dependencies.
+When this happens, refresh your browser and it should be fine.

 **Note**: You will likely get a red underline under `@framer/tishogeorgiev.switch/code`, with an error message like "Cannot find module '@framer/tishogeorgiev.switch/code'".
 You can safely ignore this error, as the code will work anyway.
 If it bothers you, import `useSwitch` like this, instead:

 ```